Adrianvdh/FSND-Casting-Agency/backend/README.md

 The API will return three error types when a request fails:
 - 400 Bad Request
 - 404 Not Found
-- 405 Methd Not Allowed
+- 405 Method Not Allowed
-- 422 Unproccessable
+- 422 Unprocessable
 - 500 Internal Server Error

 ## Endpoints